 - Taste the seasoning and add salt and pepper if necessary.

-- Sprinkle the soup with chopped chives and shredded vegan cheese.6 tablespoons shredded vegan cheese, 6 tablespoons chives
+- Sprinkle each bowl of soup with chopped chives and shredded vegan cheese.6 tablespoons shredded vegan cheese, 6 tablespoons chives

 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-- Nutritional data includes the shredded vegan cheese topping and fresh chives.
+- Nutritional data includes the shredded vegan cheese topping and chives.

-- This recipe results in about 2 litres/2 quarts of thick chunky soup.
+- This recipe results in about 2 litres[2 quarts] of soup.
 It can give 6 good sized portions, but for hungrier appetites possibly 4-5 servings and for smaller appetites potentially 8 servings.